17 May 2021

 Support for people’s families can also be vital in helping people living with dementia to live well and play an active part in the community.

-Simple actions from us can create dementia-friendly communities where people living with the condition can continue to socialise with others, go to the local shop, travel on public transport and visit others, and take part in local activities for as long as possible.
+Simple actions can create dementia-friendly communities where people living with the condition can continue to socialise with others or go to the local shop.
+They can also help people travel on public transport and visit others, and take part in local activities for as long as possible.

 For more information about raising dementia awareness, or to view our digital learning content, get in touch today.